awsandy/security-workshop/README.md

 * AWS Systems Manager Parameter Store value for storing a fake database password.

-**Accept the SNS email**
+## Accept the SNS email

-Look in your email for the AWS Notifications email and use the "confirm subscription" link within to accept the SNS subscription.
+* Look in your email for the AWS Notifications email * Use the "confirm subscription" link within to accept the SNS subscription.

-Wait 5 Minutes for the stack to create
+**Wait 5 Minutes for the stack to create**
 Check progress by looking in
 CloudFormation -> Stacks ->  GuardDuty-Hands-On

+---

-## Extra
+## Extra Pre Lab Activities
-### System Manager
+## Setup Amazon Inspector Agent in System Manager

 In the console navigate to:

-Services -> Systems Manager
+* Services -> Systems Manager

-Click "Managed Instances" - look for "Scenario 3" Click "Actions" select "Run Command"
+* Click "Managed Instances" - look for "Scenario 3"
+* Click "Actions" select "Run Command"
-In the search box Search enter "AmazonInsp"
+* In the search box Search enter "AmazonInsp"
-Select "AmazonInspector-ManageAWSAgent"
+* Select "AmazonInspector-ManageAWSAgent"
-Scroll down and Click "Choose Instances Manually" Select the "GuardDuty-Example: Compromised Instance: Scenario 3" Instance scroll down and unselect "Enable writing to an S3 bucket" Click "RUN"
+* Scroll down and Click "Choose Instances Manually"
+* Select the "GuardDuty-Example: Compromised * Instance: Scenario 3" Instance
+* scroll down and unselect "Enable writing to an S3 bucket"
+* Click "RUN"

 Should see the command "In-progress"
 Wait 30 seconds and refresh your browser
 Should see the command "Success"

+## Initiate an Inspector Scan

-1. Visit Services -> Inspector
+* Visit Services -> Inspector
-   Click "Get Started"
+* Click "Get Started"
-   Click "Run Once"
+* Click "Run Once"

-If you see an error about a role not being created
+**If you see an error about a role not being created - wait a few seconds and then**

-Click "Run Once" Again
+* Click "Run Once" Again

-On the left click "Assesment templates"
+* On the left click "Assesment templates"
-Select the template "Assessment-Template-Default-All-Rules" Click "Run"
+* Select the template "Assessment-Template-Default-All-Rules" *Click "Run"

-On the left click "Assesment runs" should see a run with status "Collecting Data"
+* On the left click "Assesment runs"

+You should see a run with status "Collecting Data"

 Next proceed to the Guard Duty Lab

+---

 ## Guard Duty Lab

 https://hands-on-guardduty.awssecworkshops.com/

+---

-## Extra Activities
+## Extra Post Lab Activities

 What are the Inspector Findings ?
 - Inspector showing a lot of CVE's ?